Thira (film)

 Thira was announced to be the first installment in a trilogy of thriller films.
-According to Srinivasan, the film was inspired from the book The Road of Lost Innocence: The True Story of a Cambodian Heroine by Somaly Mam.
+According to Vineeth, the film was inspired by the book The Road of Lost Innocence: The True Story of a Cambodian Heroine by Somaly Mam.
 The film marks the debut of Vineeth Sreenivasan's younger brother Dhyan Sreenivasan and also the return of Shobana Pillai to Malayalam cinema after almost a gap of five years.
 It was filmed by Jomon T. John and has music composed by Shaan Rahman.
-Principal photography of the film took place in Hyderabad, Chennai, Belgaum and Goa.
-It was released on 14 November 2013 to moderate reviews, despite failing poorly at the box office.
+Principal photography of the film took place in Hyderabad, Chennai, Belgaum, and Goa.
+It was released on 14 November 2013.
 The film was screened in IFFK 2013.
-Dinesh Prabhakar was the casting director for the movie and it's the first movie that introduced the concept of casting director in Malayalam movie.
+Dinesh Prabhakar was the casting director.